dbillium/academic-kickstart/content/project/female-athletes-us-japan/index.md

 ---
 title: Athlete Motivation in the US and Japan
-summary: "What motivates female collegiate athletes in these countries?"
+summary: "Do female collegiate athletes have different reasons for competing in these countries?"
 tags:
 - OSF
 date: "2020-04-16T00:00:00Z"